getBoolean/shu_epub/README.md

 A Dart EPUB parser built from the ground up, and designed to support a variety of use cases and custom implementations such as on-device caching and serving content from a server.
 This package is current WIP and is NOT yet usuable.

+## Motivation

+This package enables the application to only have the files needed from the EPUB file loaded into memory, instead of the entire EPUB file being required in memory like in other popular epub packages.

-## Planned Features
+## Features

-- EpubController - An abstract class intended to be extended to enable flexibility inspired by Flutter's Widget class
+- EpubControllerBase - An abstract class intended to be extended to enable flexibility inspired by Flutter's Widget class
+  - Enables use cases such asserving epubs from the web or caching epubs on the file system
-- EpubArchiveController - Implements EpubController, reads in bytes of an .epub file for reading
+- EpubArchiveController - Implements EpubControllerBase, reads in entire bytes of an .epub file for reading and independent from dart:io
+- EpubArchiveIOController - Implements EpubControllerBase, uses file reference to the .epub file to only read in files when required.
+However, this cannot take advantage of the system cache.
 - (flutter_shu_epub) EpubCacheController - Extracts ePub contents onto an Android or iOS device and caches the location, allowing for the reader to only load the needed files into memory